 Charles M. Ball, the original owner, is well known for his involvement in the Dalton Gang’s hold-up of Condon Bank, October 5, 1892.
 He concocted a story that the safe was on a time clock and could not be opened, thus, impending the robbery and allowing time for locals to fatally wound the gang outside the bank.

-Enjoy the inn’s two lovely suites; historic ambiance and antiques; view the landscaped yard from the front porch; visit area historic sites–the Dalton Gang Museum, Brown Mansion, Osage Black Dog Trail, Osage Drum Creek Treaty; and enjoy local restaurants–Lannings, El Pueblito, and the nearby Cherokee casino and cafe!
-The inn is two blocks from the town’s historic center and restaurants.
+Enjoy the Carriage House’s lovely suite; view the landscaped yard from the Carriage House patio and deck; visit area historic sites–the Dalton Gang Museum, Brown Mansion, Osage Black Dog Trail, Osage Drum Creek Treaty; attend Coffeyville College sport events; and enjoy local restaurants and coffee shops.
+The inn is a walkable two blocks from the town’s historic center and restaurants.
 The historic inn includes original furnishings; woodwork; light fixtures.
-Tours may be arranged in advance.
-Shuttle available from Tulsa International Airport.
-Security and fire system.
+Tours of the home first floor may be arranged in advance.
 An extensive American Indian art gallery is in the home.
 The property is a member of AIANTA, American Indian Alaska Native Travel Association.
-Guided tours are available for Dalton Raid history, home tour, as well as Cherokee Nation, Oklahoma, if requested in advance.

-A discount is available for guests staying 7 days or more.
 Hosts are available to provide information on restaurants; historic sites; relocation.
-Off-street, lighted parking and security/fire system is provided in this quiet neighborhood.
+Off-street, lighted parking is provided in this quiet neighborhood.